HectorRguez/autoMask/README.md

 # autoMask
 This repository provides an automatic tool to design photolithography masks in a *.cif* format for the fabrication of Microelectrode Arrays (MEAs).
 Furthermore, it provides a complete framework for *.cif* file visualization and generation.

 Optimizing MEA design involves a thorough design space exploration.
 The large number of parameters requires multiple iterations of the designs and fabrication processes.
 The goal of this project is to facilitate this process by **automating the design step**.
 MEAs are repetitive and, usually, symmetrical.
-Thus, providing designs after selecting a few distances results in excellent time savings.
+Thus, providing designs based on a limited number of dimensions results is feasible, consequently achieving large time savings.

 Multiple designs, which will also be called *chips*, can fit in a single silicon wafer.
 However, this can dramatically increase the number of polygons that compose each mask.
-The already available mask design solutions, such as [CleWin 4.0]() are unable to handle this increased complexity, especially when visualizing the complete mask.
-This software cashes the corresponding vectorial image to visualize the masks without requiring large amounts of resources.
-The goal is to be able to provide a complete picture of the to be manufactured mask, which can be zoomed in or out and panned in a responsive manner.
+The already available mask design solutions are unable to handle this increased complexity, especially when visualizing the complete design.
+This project aims to provide a complete picture of the to be manufactured mask, which can be zoomed in or out and panned in a responsive manner.

 <div align="center">
     <img src="https://github.com/HectorRguez/autoMask/blob/master/docs/mask_example.jpg" width="300">